mmkobylin/feel_better_app/README.md

 - make it appear in correct way
 - welcome page and toggling working

-## In progress
+## In Progress

 - setting up a navigation
 - basic form for heavylifer

 ## Next Steps:

-- creating form for heavylifter
+- creating customised form for heavylifter